grafmontecristo52/SOC-lab/attacks/01-ssh-bruteforce.md

 - **Tools used:** Hydra

 ### Attack Steps
-1. Identify SSH service open on Ubuntu target (port 22).
+1. Identify SSH service open on Ubuntu target (port 22) with "sudo nmap -Pn -n -p 22 10.10.10.3"
-2. Run Hydra with a wordlist against the SSH service:
+2. Use Hydra with a wordlist against the SSH service:
-   `hydra -l user -P wordlist.txt ssh://10.10.10.3`
+   `hydra -l user -P 10k-most-common.txt -t 6 ssh://10.10.10.3`
-3. Observe successful/failed login attempts on the target.
+3. Observe successful/failed login attempts on the target on the dashboard wazuh.

 ### Detection
 - Wazuh rule group: `authentication_failures`